 (00) represents the first frequency in the list.
-The next frequency will be FR 1(01), and so on.
+The next frequency will be FR1(01), and so on.

 The cursor defaults to the 1 MHz position.
-Use the is or the keys to move the cursor to the digit that needs changing.
+Use the and the keys to move the cursor to the digit that needs changing.
 When a number is entered in one location, the cursor will move to the right by one.
 Pressing "ENTER" will store the frequency, and move to the next frequency position in the table.
-When all the frequencies are entered, the screen will jump back to the start of the Frequency Entry Menu.
+When all the frequencies are entered, the screen will jump back to the Main Menu.

-If you have overlapping frequencies (i.e. 148.000-151.999) move the cursor to the 10 MHz position and then enter the desired numeric value.
+If you have overlapping frequencies (i.e. 148.000-151.999), move the cursor to the 10 MHz position.
+Then enter the desired numeric value.

-You may use the CHAN up and CHAN down keys at any time to scroll through the channels.
+You may use the GHAN++ and GHAN++ keys at any time to scroll through the channels.
 These keys can be used to make corrections or change an individual channel frequency.